-- 1. Imparting the true and meaningful sense of volunteering to all the society in general; - 2.
-Address the issue of creating young willing volunteers by reassuring their confidence through offering peer ambassadors and mentors; - 3.
-Accessing their influencers (including schools and other educational institutions, families and peers); - 4.
-Adapting the length or regularity of their volunteer role to address their transient time commitments; - 5.
-Addressing their access to transport; - Understanding how young people prefer to communicate in terms of media and styles by embracing websites and social networking.
-Understanding how to effectively use digital communication media to target young volunteer audiences is clearly a huge development area for volunteer-involving organisations; - 7.
+- 1. Address the issue of creating young willing volunteers by reassuring their confidence through offering peer ambassadors and mentors; - 2.
+Accessing their influencers (including schools and other educational institutions, families and peers); - 3.
+Adapting the length or regularity of their volunteer role to address their transient time commitments; - 4.
+Addressing their access to transport; - 5.
+Understanding how young people prefer to communicate in terms of media and styles by embracing websites and social networking.
+Understanding how to effectively use digital communication media to target young volunteer audiences is clearly a huge development area for volunteer-involving organisations; - 6.
 Targeting recruitment of young people by keeping application processes short as possible.
-Targeted recruitment was essential to attract young people into the organisations, utilising digital and nondigital recruitment mixes, using existing peer networks, schools, colleges, universities and youth centres; - 8.
-Training and using young people as ambassadors, to help potential young people to put themselves in volunteers' shoes; - 9.
+Targeted recruitment was essential to attract young people into the organisations, utilising digital and non-digital recruitment mixes, using existing peer networks, schools, colleges, universities and youth centres: - 7.
+Training and using young people as ambassadors, to help potential young people to put themselves in volunteers' shoes; - 8.
 Providing youth workers to train voluntary organisations on how to manage and maintain young volunteers.